 The city as a whole has 2,338 acres (9%) of residentially designated parcels, 787 acres (16%) of commercially designated parcels, 789 acres (46%) of industrially designated parcels and 18,595 acres (67%) within planned development areas (Town Center, Traditional Neighborhood Development, Planned Community Development and Summerlin) available for development.
 The Traditional Neighborhood Development and Summerlin West categories contain the most vacant land and provide the best opportunities for future development.
-One hundred percent of the land in the Traditional Neighborhood Development category and approximately 90 percent of Summerlin West is undeveloped.
+One hundred percent of the land in the Traditional Neighborhood Development of Summerlin West is undeveloped.